Weighted vs Unweighted GPA

 Core Ideas

-Unweighted GPA usually treats the standard grade scale as fixed, often capping an A at 4.0.
+Unweighted GPA usually treats the standard grade scale as fixed, often capping an A at 4.0 regardless of course difficulty.
 Weighted GPA may add extra points for honors, AP, IB, or dual-enrollment coursework.
 That means the same letter grade can contribute differently depending on course level and school policy.

 Worked Examples

-Example 1: An A in a standard class may count as 4.0 unweighted and 4.0 weighted if no bonus exists.
+Example 1: An A in a standard class may count as 4.0 unweighted and 4.0 weighted if the school gives no bonus for that course level.

-Example 2: An A in an honors class may count as 4.0 unweighted but 5.0 weighted in one school system.
+Example 2: An A in an honors class may count as 4.0 unweighted but 4.5 or 5.0 weighted depending on the school system.
+The grade is the same, but the weighted summary changes because the course difficulty is treated differently.

-Example 5: A college may review both the reported GPA and the transcript itself because course rigor matters alongside the final number.
+Example 5: A college may review both the reported GPA and the transcript because course rigor matters alongside the final number.
+In practice, the admissions decision often relies on the pattern, not just the summary score.

 Common Mistakes